 Eleguá is everywhere in the Caribbean.
 You just have to know how to read his signs.
 You can be looking right at him and not know what you are seeing.

-Followers place small shrines to Elegúa behind the door to safeguard the house, and to protect your journey when you leave.
+Followers place small shrines to Elegúa behind the door to safeguard the house, and for protection on the journey when we leave.